-Your first appointment at the MacDonald Naturopathic Medical Clinic will be 1½ hours long and subsequent appointments will be ½ hour.
+Your first appointment at MacDonald Naturopathic & Counselling will be 1 hour and 15 minutes long, your second appointment will be 45 minutes and subsequent appointments will be ½ hour.
 Prior to your appointment, you will be required to fill out a health history intake form.
 The intake form will be either mailed or e-mailed to you when your appointment is made.
-During your initial visit Crista MacDonald, ND will:
+During your initial visit Dr. Crista MacDonald-Werby, ND will:

 •Take a detailed intake that covers all aspects of your health history and current state of health, diet and lifestyle